koraykupe/rest-json-api-blog/README.md

 JWT is used to secure the API.

+Doctrine2 is used for entities and database actions.

+# Requirements
+* PHP7.0 or later
+* OpenSSL

 # Tests
 * Run `./vendor/bin/simple-phpunit` to run the tests .
 It will install phpunit packages at first.
 * You have to allow your ip address in the `web/app_dev.php` file in web folder, or just remove the complete security in that file.